-His gaze kept drifting to the door as the song continued, all the way through the emotional breakdown at the end—during which Chillie, as per tradition, took to bouncing in place so hard his huge frame vibrated the stage.
+His gaze kept drifting to the door as the song continued, all the way through the emotional breakdown at the end—during which Chillie, in keeping with tradition, took to bouncing in place so hard his huge frame vibrated the stage.

 The band was halfway through the third song of the set, “Weezer Cover Band” (Chillie: “This definitely won’t make the EP, ’cause Rivers Cuomo might sue us”), when Max finally reappeared, alone, and took up her post at the rear of the house.

-Rory couldn’t resist raising a quizzical eyebrow at her.
+Rory couldn’t resist raising a questioning eyebrow at her.

 She caught his eye and winked, then mimed dropkicking something before starting to hop around exuberantly in time with the music.

 Fuck yes.
 Rory broke out in his first real smile since his sister’s call.
-Suddenly, he couldn’t wait for the set to end so he could hang out with Max.
+Suddenly, he couldn’t wait for the set to end so he could go paint the town with Max.